Rishit-emsec/kraken/README.md

 21. Note that if allocation of rainbow tables is not done properly, one of your .idx files may be corrupt, you can reindex that particular file
 ### Automated version
 - Run setup.py in "kraken/auto/"
-- Index rainbow tables (steps 13 - 16)
+- Index rainbow tables (from step 13 onwards)
 - Run auto.py in "kraken/auto/"
 - Enter inputs required
 - Refer to this video for inputs required: https://www.youtube.com/watch?v=1KTSQOQWPsU&t=925s